Drinking Water Service Line Inventory

 Find the water service line pipe that enters your house.

-The main water shut-off valve is typically located on this pipe.
-Typically, water lines enter buildings from the street.
+Typically, service lines enter buildings from the street.
 Check your basement or crawlspace walls facing the street.
-If unsure, locate the water meter cover at the property line to identify the entry point.
+If unsure, find the water meter cover at the property line to identify the entry point.
+The main water shut-off valve is usually found on this pipe.

 2